 You can check to see if your dog food is good by first looking at the package and, second, looking beyond the package.
 When we say looking at the bag, we refer to two important steps listed below:

 - Read The Dog Food Label: When we say read the label, we mean read everything on the bag – from the product title and net weight of the food to the list of ingredients and guaranteed analysis.

-- Ingredients are 100% obsessively sourced and cooked to perfection.
+- 100% obsessively sourced and cooked to perfection.

-- Dry dog food recipes are nutrient-dense with high meat, low-carb, and packed with flavor.
+- Nutrient-dense dry food with high meat, low-carb, and packed with flavor.

-- Wet dog food is 100% human-grade and made with ethically sourced meat to give dogs the moisture they need.
+- Wet dog food is made with ethically sourced meat to give dogs the moisture they need.

 - Get 20% off your first auto-ship order with code VET20

 When looking beyond the dog food bag, consider the following steps:

 - Research Dog Food Brands: The first thing is to choose a dog food brand.
 With so many different dog food brands, this can be a challenge on its own.
 The good news is that once you have picked a brand, things get easier as you can focus on the formulas it offers.
 It is a wise idea to choose brands from countries (US, Canada, Western Europe, and Australia) with strict food safety rules and protocols.

 - Learn The Formulation Process: Inform yourself on whether the brand is consulting a nutritionist when formulating the product.
 It is even better if it has both a veterinarian and a canine nutritionist as regular staff members.